-I am quite sad that my Poloaroid Pogo printer has finally died and no longer works, despite some best efforts to fix it.
+So I was quite sad that my Polaroid Pogo printer finally died in May 2020 and no longer worked, despite some best efforts to fix it.

 I had bought one after getting feedback from friends on the Twitter.